robinkarim/Production-Book/docs/ini/ini-getting-started.rst

 Once data starts steaming in from CIRRENT™ Agent you will be able to review a range of analytics across all your devices, and drill down into device specific analytics.
 You can read more about the CIRRENT™ Console here.

-**Note:** before you get started with INI you must have an active CIRRENT™ Cloud account so that you register your device and access CIRRENT™ Console where you will view your device data.
+.. note:: Before you get started with INI you must have an active CIRRENT™ Cloud account so that you register your device and access CIRRENT™ Console where you will view your device data.
 You also need a device that is compatible with the CIRRENT™ Agent – you can view the requirements here.

 *******************************************
 Onboarding devices into the CIRRENT™ Cloud